-LinkedIn is a social networking website where professionals can join together, have discussions and network.
-Since LinkedIn is a professional site, it is imperative that each person present themselves in a professional manner.
+LinkedIn is a social networking website where professionals can join together, have discussions, and network.
+Since LinkedIn is a professional site, each person must professionally present themselves.
 The number one way a person can present themselves professionally is through their profile.
-A well written profile that focuses on work history and what you can offer professionally is key.
-Unlike Facebook and other social networking sites, your LinkedIn profile is not a place to list your favorite movies, what you did this weekend, or what food you are about to eat.
+A well-written profile that focuses on work history and what you can offer professionally is critical.
+LinkedIn is not Facebook.
+Your LinkedIn profile is not a place to list your favorite movies, what you did this weekend, or what food you are about to eat.

 Creating Your Profile

 1) The first thing that anyone will see when they look at your profile is your picture.
 “A picture is worth a thousand words,” and you want to make sure you are using the right words.
 Have your photo professionally taken and upload it to your profile.
 Now that your account has a face, it’s time to start building your profile.

 -Tom Costello, President & Managing Director – iGroupAdvisors